abtinshahidi/abtinshahidi.github.io/notebooks/week4.md

 plt.show()
 ```

-    /home/abtin/Documents/my_virt_envs/phys_py3/lib/python3.7/site-packages/ipykernel_launcher.py:4: RankWarning: Polyfit may be poorly conditioned
-      after removing the cwd from sys.path.

 ![png](week4_files/week4_70_1.png)

-As you can see by adding more parameters to our paramater space our fit gets better and better in including variablity in our data.
+As you can see by adding more parameters to our parameter space our fit gets better and better in including variability in our data.

 However, this **does not** mean that we have a better model.
 For seeing why, just imagine any given set of data points $\{(x,y)\}$. ($n+1$ data points) My argument is that I can solve for the coefficient of the following polynomial (given our data) which will force the polynomial to go through all of the given data points, in other words it has $R^2=1$: